 You can get in contact with Lingua Clinic via their website.

-Tutors also advertise in the local press, so be sure to have a look in the small ads section of the local newspaper or town magazine.
-The beauty of finding a tutor this way is that you know that they will be local to you, so travelling won’t be too much of an issue!
+Tutors often advertise in the local press, so be sure to have a look in the small ads section of your local newspaper or town magazine.
+The beauty of finding a tutor this way is that you know that they will be local to you, so your tutor’s travel expenses won’t be too much of an issue!

 Some of these include: